Bernice Mitchell: Career

 When Mitchell was inducted into the Oklahoma Women's Hall of Fame in 1995, she began serving on the Oklahoma Commission for the Status of Women.
-She also was a chair on the regional board of Action, Inc. Mitchell serves on the board of directors of the National Association of Commissions for Women and is very active with her church and other community organizations.
+She also was a chair on the regional board of Action, Inc. Mitchell served on the board of directors of the National Association of Commissions for Women and was very active with her church and other community organizations.
 Mitchell was also the former chairman of the Payne County Democrats.

+Death

+Bernice Mitchell died on May 8, 2021 in Stillwater.